MikeWilbert/pyTurb/docs_pyTurb.md

 #### `print_vtk()`

 Prints the vorticity field in the vtk format to the output directory specified in the `init` function.
 That format constits of an XML header which describes the following binary data stored in the file.
-VTK files can be rea e.g. by *Paraview* for visualization purposes.
+VTK files can be read e.g. by *Paraview* for visualization purposes.

 #### `print_spectrum()`